averagebredman/a-study-bot/README.md

 ### Anywhere else

-The bot is a plain Python app, so any always-on host works — a VPS, a cloud instance, a Raspberry Pi at home, or a container platform.
+The bot is a plain Python app, so any always-on host works, for instance a VPS, a cloud instance, a Raspberry Pi at home, or a container platform.
 Discord bots need to stay connected, so pick something that runs 24/7 rather than a server that sleeps.
 The two things you must bring are the Discord bot token and the